planemanner/ELECTRA/README.md

 # Curruent Status
   - Pretraining code construction is settled...
   - To do update for fine-tuning processes.
+# To do
+  - logger
+  - pretraining validation
+  - fine-tuning
 # Miscellaneous
   - Though the ELECTRA paper's author described that they didn't back-propagate the discriminator loss through the generator due to sampling step, actually, we can back-propagate by using gumbel softmax.